Symposium on the Economics and Law of Cannabis Markets

 Many states are currently pursuing the decriminalization and/or legalization of medical and recreational marijuana use.
 This presents new challenges and opportunities for prosecutors, regulators, and law enforcement officials in areas of enforcement, consumer protection, and public health.
-The LEC’s Symposium on the Law & Economics of Cannabis Markets will examine the fundamentals of the marijuana economy and discuss how government officials can address these questions.
+The LEC’s Symposium on the Economics and Law of Cannabis Markets will examine the fundamentals of the cannabis economy and discuss how government officials can address these questions.
 By attending participants will gain in-depth knowledge about the hurdles regulators and enforcement officials encounter within this unique market and how to manage the legal, financial, and infrastructure questions that arise in an industry that is decriminalized within a state but not at the federal level.

 Questions?
 Contact Ashley Evaro George at firstname.lastname@example.org or 703.993.9964.